TMcGuckian/academic-kickstart/content/authors/admin/_index.md

 - icon: orcid
   icon_pack: ai
   link: "https://orcid.org/0000-0002-5490-0042"
-- icon: cv
-  icon_pack: ai
-  link: "files/cv.pdf"
 superuser: true
 user_groups:
 - Researchers
 - Visitors
 ---

-I am a sessional lecturer in the School of Behavioural and Health Sciences at Australian Catholic University, Brisbane, Australia.
-While completing my PhD, which investigated the visual exploratory actions of youth football players, I have gained vast teaching experience across a range of sports science disciplines.
-My main teaching interests are in skill aquisition and motor control, sport and exercise psychology, and coaching science.
-My main research interests are in visual scanning, training design and the development of decision-making and situation awareness.

-You can find a list of my [publications here](/publication) and a series of [guides and videos here](/courses).

 If you would like to get in touch, please use the contact options at the bottom of the page.
-I am interested to hear any ideas about future research or applied opportunities, and welcome feedback on my research and the content on this website.
+I am interested to hear any ideas about future research or consulting work, and welcome feedback on my research and the content on this website.